It’s that time of year again to help Stuff the Cruiser.

 “This is a great way to help people in Butler County,” Event Coordinator Cherie Meysenburg said.

 Stuff The Cruiser was started by late Butler County Sheriff Mark Hecker.
-Event Coordinator Linda Vandenberg said the gift drive is a great way to bring people in the area together to support one another.
+Event Coordinator Linda Vandenberg said the gift drive is a nice way to bring people in the area together to support one another.

 In the past, the program hosted a single day where people would drop off the donations and program volunteers would load them into a police cruiser.
 This event would have games, cookies and Santa Claus present.
 But this year, Meysenburg said they changed the program to make it more convenient.
 Instead, people can drop off gifts at the office over an extended period of time.
-She said though the event in the past was fun, the idea with the change was to make things easier for people to drop off donations.

 “Everyone is so busy during the holiday season,” Meysenburg said.
 “We just thought this would make it a little bit easier on people.”